HorstBaerbel/NerDisco/README.md

 make
 </pre>

-The Qt framework with version 5.3 or higher is required for GUI, audio and serial port functionality.
+The Qt framework version 5.1 or higher is required for GUI, audio and serial port functionality.
+You might need to additionally install the "qtmultimedia5-dev" package for audio input support.
+If NerDisco does not find any audio devices your system might lack the [Qt5 multimedia plugins](http://stackoverflow.com/questions/21939759/qaudiodeviceinfo-finds-no-default-audio-device-on-ubuntu).
+Install the "libqt5multimedia5-plugins" package.
-G++ 4.7 (for C++11) is needed to compile NerDisco.
+G++ 4.7 (for C++11) might be needed to compile NerDisco.
 For installing G++ 4.7 see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html).

 Overview
 ========